dmlat/InfoCoffee/ReadMe/README.txt

 ### 4.2.
 Background Workers and Scheduled Jobs

 -   **Import Scheduler (`schedule_imports.js`)**: Manages all scheduled data synchronization with the Vendista API, including 15-minute, daily, and weekly imports.
 Also handles terminal status synchronization.
--   **Inventory Notifier (`inventory_notifier_worker.js`)**: Runs hourly to scan for inventory changes, groups them by user, and sends a consolidated report to the business owner and admins, providing an audit trail of stock adjustments.
+-   **Inventory Notifier (`inventory_notifier_worker.js`)**: Runs hourly to scan for inventory changes.
+It aggregates all changes made by a user within that hour, groups them by location (determined by `terminal_id`: `NULL` for Warehouse, present for a Stand), and sends a consolidated, structured report to the owner and admins.
+To handle large reports, the worker automatically splits messages that exceed Telegram's character limit.
 -   **Task Cleanup (`task_cleanup_worker.js`)**: Runs daily at 23:59 (Moscow Time) to hide completed tasks from the main UI, keeping the active task list clean while preserving historical data for analytics.

 ### 4.2.1.
 Transaction Import Logic